-THE HIGHLY COVETED EUROPEAN SEA BASS remains a favorite on menus across the world.
-Akin to our American Striped Bass, this fish is known to the Spanish as Lubina, to the French as Bar or Loup de Mer (literally: “wolf of the sea”) and to the Portuguese Robalo.
-Whatever the language, the European Sea Bass remains in high global demand and wild caught fish continue to command high prices.
-While pen aquaculture for this fish is abundant in the Mediterranean Sea, the superior farming practices and pristine near-natural ecosystem at Veta la Palma make the Lubina a superior choice for discerning chefs looking for the best quality, responsibly raised sea bass.
+THE HIGHLY COVETED SPANISH SEA BASS remains a favorite on menus across the world.
+Akin to our American striped bass, this fish is known as Lubina in Spanish, Loup de Mer (literally: “wolf of the sea”) in French, and Robalo in Portuguese.
+Whatever the language, Spanish sea bass remains in demand and wild caught fish continue to command higher prices.
+While pen aquaculture for this fish is abundant in the Mediterranean Sea, the superior farming practices and pristine near-natural ecosystem at Veta la Palma raises the bar for high quality, responsibly raised sea bass.

-Within the closed system at Veta la Palma, Lubina fry are raised in brood pens under protection until they are grown to a juvenile size and then introduced into the open water systems that comprise the Estate’s marshland sanctuary.
-While they have seasonal access to demand feeders for supplemental nutrition, the plentiful natural sources of shrimp, aquatic insects, and smaller fish serve as their primary diet – resulting in a near wild flavor unmatched by other aquacultured European bass.
-Harvested to order by hand in low impact seine nets, the fish are immediately put into slush ice and shipped for sale, resulting in absolute freshness.
+Within the closed system at Veta la Palma, lubina are raised in brood pens under protection until they are grown to a juvenile size and then introduced into the open water systems that comprise the farm’s marshland sanctuary.
+While they have seasonal access to demand feeders for supplemental nutrition, the plentiful natural sources of shrimp, aquatic insects, and smaller fish serve as their primary diet – resulting in a near wild flavor unmatched by other farmed European bass.
+Harvested to order by hand in low impact seine nets, the fish are immediately put into slush ice and shipped for sale, resulting in peak fresh fish.

-Browne Trading imports the Veta la Palma Lubina Sea Bass fresh weekly; fish are typically sold as 2 lb, 3-4 lb, and 4-6 lb fish.
+Browne Trading imports Veta la Palma lubina weekly; fish are typically sold as 2 lb, 3-4 lb, and 4-6 lb fish.